dominiksta/mvtn.el/README.md

 # mvtn - "Minimum Viable Text Notes"

 **WARNING**: This package is yet to be tested thouroughly and is still subject to breaking changes.
 Do NOT expect stability just yet.
-A first release is probably done soon enough though.
+A first release is coming soon™ (or not).

 Mvtn is a plain-text note taking system for emacs.
 The primary guiding principle is simplicity.
 The core of mvtn should *always* remain independent of add-on